Frequently Asked Questions: Parent Edition

 Money is tight for my student, is there a way for them to earn some spending money?

 Absolutely!
 Check with your respective university for available on-campus positions.
-However work study through financial aid cannot be transferred from home campus to host campus.
+However, work-study funds awarded through financial aid cannot be transferred from home campus to host campus.

 Does my student need to cover airfare, transportation, housing and food?

-- In short, "yes" however there's someways the University of choice can help.
+- In short, "yes."
+However there are some ways the University of choice can help.
 For instance, here at UH Hilo we have several dates where there is a shuttle from the airport.
 If your student's arrival date does not fall on one of those days they also provide phone numbers for local taxi, shuttle, and rent-a-car services.
-Visit the Orientation website to find out more about UH Hilo, if you are an Outgoing parent, please check into the college of choice and their policies.
+Visit the Orientation website to find out more about UH Hilo.
+If you are an Outgoing parent, please check into the college of choice and their policies.

 - Airfare is the student's responsibility.
 Many students (who can use credit cards responsibly) will get a Hawaiian Airlines card which gathers miles through purchases, discounting flights home, sometimes for as little as $5.
 Make sure your student is flying into Hilo Airport (ITO) as Kona Airport is 2 hours away and public transportation is limited.

 - Room and Board is also the responsibility of the student.
-Here at UH there are times Financial Aid provides enough to cover Room and a Meal plan, but that varies from student to student.
-Please check in with both Housing and Financial aid for more information there.
+Here at UH there are times financial aid provides enough to cover room and a meal plan, but that varies from student to student.
+Please check in with both Housing and Financial Aid for more information.

 That University is really far away, how can I stay in touch?